new-solar-sunset

 The solar development will consist of:

-- Solar panels set on lightweight frames in rows spaced 2.5m apart, with a minimum ground clearance of 0.6m and a maximum panel height of up to 3m.
-As tracker panels, the height of the solar panels will vary from their midday point at 1.83m high, to their full height.
+• Solar panels mounted on lightweight frames in rows spaced 2.5 m apart, with a minimum ground clearance of 0.8 m and a maximum panel height of 3 m.
+As tracker panels, which tilt the angle of solar panels throughout the day to continuously face the sun at the best angle, the height of the solar panels will vary from their midday point (1.83 m high) to their full height.

-- Deer fencing around the site of up to 2m in height.
+• Post-and-wire stock-proof fencing around the site up to 2m in height.

 How does it work?